As a self-proclaimed bibliophile, I am happily obsessed with perusing beautiful bookstores in Europe and beyond.

 The remaining beds, sofas, and the piano are relics from earlier days when grand writers spent time living and writing here.

-The little yellow-green storefront with the colorful fairy lights is located in the center of Paris in a setting that could not be more perfect.
+The little yellow-green storefront with colorful fairy lights is located in the center of Paris in a setting that could not be more perfect.

 With Notre Dame, a classic green water fountain, the slightly weathered outside bookshelves, and the cherry blossom trees all visible from the front of the store, it makes a perfect Paris picture.